Skip to content

 Whether you choose SBA or conventional veterinary financing, lenders often review similar core items:

-• personal credit
+• personal and business credit

 • liquidity